EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations

 To carry out our analysis we use a custom built \galfit\ pipeline, fitting a single Sérsic fit, and fitting neighbouring galaxies where appropriate.
 We verify this method via a comparison with another galaxy profile fitting code, \imfit\, and find that our results are generally in good agreement between these two codes, and thus reliably measured.
 We then analyse the evolution of effective radius and Sérsic index, for our sample as a whole, and for quiescent/star-forming population, and high/low Sérsic index populations.
 We verify that our results are due to evolutionary effects rather than redshifting effects, by fitting the same galaxies redshifted to higher redshifts using the exact same process we apply on the real galaxies.
 We find "flat" relations between measured parameters and redshift, thus confirming the robustness of our method and its ability to recover the correct measurements regardless of the distance to the objects.

-Our main findings are as follows: \begin{itemize} \item Galaxies at the mass ranges we probe become smaller with increasing redshift as R$_{e} \sim (1 + z)^{-0.71\pm0.19}$, with high and low Sérsic index populations showing differing evolution only at $z < 3$, showing that this aspect of the `Hubble Sequence' and galaxy bifurcation starting to be established at $z \sim 3$.
-At higher redshifts we find no significant differences in the pattern of sizes with various properties. \item Sérsic indices decrease on average with increasing redshift, suggesting a higher proportion of "disc-like" galaxies in the early universe.
+Our main findings are as follows: \begin{itemize} \item Sérsic indices decrease on average with increasing redshift, suggesting a higher proportion of "disc-like" galaxies in the early universe.
 We find that passive and star-forming populations of galaxies show a different evolution of Sérsic index with redshift, with star-forming galaxies hovering around value of $n = 1$, suggesting that most star formation occurs within disc-like galaxies, at least in terms of structure.
 We cannot however rule out that some of these galaxies are involved in mergers.
 In principle this confirms what has been found when classifying galaxies visually \citep[][]{Ferreira22b}. \item In general, more massive galaxies have a larger effective radius up to at least $z \sim 3$ compared to lower mass galaxies.